 mRNA vaccines contain material from the virus that causes COVID-19 that gives our cells instructions for how to make a harmless protein that is unique to the virus.
 After our cells make copies of the protein, they destroy the genetic material from the vaccine.
-Our bodies recognize that the protein should not be there and build T-lymphocytes and B-lymphocytes that will remember how to fight the virus that causes COVID-19 if we are infected in the future.
+Our bodies recognize that the protein should not be there and build T-lymphocytes and B-lymphocytes that will remember how www.cdc.gov/coronavirus/vaccines to fight the virus that causes COVID-19 if ness or death. we are infected in the future.